sohonet/monitorama.eu-2018/day2.md

 Monitoring as it should be: everything passes over a message bus.
 Then add AI.

-AI in IT ops: brig interesting information to the attention of human operators - without having to define it beforehand.
+AI in IT ops: bring interesting information to the attention of human operators - without having to define it beforehand.

 Where to use AI in IT ops: